maye-msft/azure-devops-logicapp-apim/README.md

 https://docs.microsoft.com/en-us/azure/logic-apps/
 https://blog.mexia.com.au/microsoft-azure-ipaas

-Logic App can be created in Azure Portal or Visual Studio and it can be deployed to Azure manually, while in real business senario, it is need to delpoy the logic to production azure environment by tool after tests run successfully.
+Logic App can be created in Azure Portal or Visual Studio and it can be deployed to Azure manually, while in real business senario, it is need to deploy the logic to production azure environment by tool after tests run successfully.

 - ### What is Azure DevOps
 With Azure DevOps Services and TFS, you gain an integrated set of services and tools to manage your software projects, from planning and development through testing and deployment.